LicioJr/mbot/README.md

 {
     from: 'user abc',
     text: 'question xyz',
-    bots: {},
     action: '',
     entities: [],
     nonEntities: []
 }
 ```

-The language module fills action/entities/nonEntities fields information, and `bots` property with a list of compatible **communication modules**.
+The language module fills entities/nonEntities fields information, and returns a list of compatible intents (**communication module** / **action**).
 By default, following rules apply:

 * if none or 3+ modules are compatible, will return `brain.message.unknown` configured message;
-* if 2 modules are compatible, will return help text from this modules, for user refinement;
+* if 2 modules/actions are compatible, will return respective help text, for user refinement;
-* if only one module is compatible, it will be invoked to format a reply.
+* if only one module/action is compatible, it will be invoked to format a reply.

 ### Collaborative Work